The Colfax County War, New Mexico

 Despite a $3,000 reward for the murderer, no progress was made in finding Tolby’s killer, and McMains became impatient.
 Rumors circulated that the new Cimarron Constable, Cruz Vega, was somehow involved in Tolby’s murder.

 The pastor turned to Clay Allison, a local gunslinger, for help.
-On the evening of October 30, 1875, a masked mob, who was said to have been led by Clay Allison and Minister McMains, confronted Vega.
+On the evening of October 30, 1875, a masked mob, reportedly led by Clay Allison and Minister McMains, confronted Vega.
 The constable denied having anything to do with the murder, blaming it on a man named Manuel Cardenas.
 The mob did not believe him, and he was pummeled and hanged by the neck from a telegraph pole.
 Unable to stomach the violence, the Reverend McMains had panicked and fled midway through the session.

 Manuel Cardenas, the man Vega had implicated before his death, was arrested and questioned in Elizabethtown ten days later.
 He claimed that Vega had shot the minister, adding that Santa Fe Ringers Mills and Longwell were also behind the killing.